enbnt/enbnt.github.io/content/posts/timeseries-basics.md

 large-scale distributed systems.
 I really want to emphasize that
 ***learning never stops***, therefore it is ***never too late to learn***.
 You absolutely **can** learn on the job.
-I could go on a tangent about how a lot of this is the fault of a very successful, large company that a lot of other tiny companies decided to mimic in hopes of having a similar level of success, without realizing that these methods are still incredibly biased (or that holding a near-monopoly wasn't a large factory in their success)... but I also want to acknowledge the reality that not every role can accept that steep of a growth curve.
+I could go on a tangent about how a lot of this is the fault of a financially very successful, large company that a lot of other tiny companies decided to mimic in hopes of having a similar level of success, without realizing that these methods are still incredibly biased (or that holding a near-monopoly couldn't have been a large factor in their success)... but I also want to acknowledge the reality that not every role can accept that steep of a growth curve.
+It's not fair to anyone to throw someone into a situation where there is no support structure to allow for growth and a safety net &mdash; no one acting in good faith should want to ensure a no-win scenario when it comes to your career or their team.

 We need to break barriers down and open up more opportunities.
-Maybe armed with this knowledge, we can both be a step closer.
+My hope is that, maybe armed with some of the knowledge from this post, we can both be one step closer.

 Until next time :wave:
 -Ian